Chapter 15: The Voice

 clearing.
 That line was already twenty to thirty bags long.
 Inside the

-tree line, I came face to face with only one defender, from the ambushed
+tree line, I came face-to-face with only one defender from the ambushed

 Rangers (1/16th).
 He had superficial cuts on many parts of his body from